Mary Decker: Doping controversy

 In 1996, at the age of 37, as she qualified for the 5000 meters at the Atlanta Olympics, a urine test taken in June at the Olympic trials showed a testosterone to epitestosterone (T/E) ratio greater than the allowable maximum of 6:1.
 At the time of the positive test, Decker was being coached by Alberto Salazar.

 Decker and her lawyers contended that the T/E ratio test is unreliable for women, especially women in their late 30s or older who take birth-control pills.
 In the meantime, Decker was eliminated in the heats at the Olympics.

 In June 1997, the IAAF banned Decker from competition.
 In September 1999, a USATF panel reinstated her.
 The IAAF cleared her to compete but took the case to arbitration.
-In April 1999, the arbitration panel ruled against Decker, and although she was cleared to compete, the IAAF instituted a retroactive ban of two years from June 17, 1996 that stripped her of the silver medal that she had won in the 1500-meter race at the 1997 World Indoor Championships.
+In April 1999, the arbitration panel ruled against Decker, and although she was cleared to compete, the IAAF instituted a retroactive ban of two years from June 17, 1996, that stripped her of the silver medal that she had won in the 1500-meter race at the 1997 World Indoor Championships.

 In April 1999, Decker filed suit against both the IAAF and the U.S. Olympic Committee that had administered the test, arguing that the test is flawed and cannot distinguish between androgens caused by the use of banned substances and those resulting from the use of birth-control pills.
 The court ruled that it had no jurisdiction, and the decision was upheld on appeal.

 The T/E test threshold has since been tightened to a 4:1 ratio, and laboratories now also run a carbon isotope ratio test (CIR) if the T/E ratio is unusually high.

 Later life

 Throughout her later career, Decker had suffered a series of stress-induced fractures.
 After the loss of her 1999 legal case, she underwent more than 30 orthopedic procedures, mainly on her legs and feet, in an attempt to enable her to run competitively in marathons.
 However, after the surgeries, she continued to experience injuries.
-As a result, she retired with her husband to a 55 acre property in Eugene, Oregon, where she jogs every other day.
+As a result, she retired with her husband to a 55 acre property in Eugene, Oregon, where, as of 2009, she jogged every other day.